hashicorp/terraform-azurerm-terraform-enterprise/tests/README.md

 1. You have k6 installed on your system on a known path
 1. The tfe-load-test repository is cloned on your local filesystem
-1. For instances requiring a ssh proxy you must have a local copy of the bastion ssh private key.
+1. For instances requiring an SSH proxy you must have a local copy of the bastion SSH private key.

 Usage: